 Times are changing and the once ignored and even ridiculed prebuilt gaming PC genre is picking up steam.
 Party thanks for the increasing popularity of PC gaming.
 For the new individuals getting a prebuilt gaming PC is the most convenient of entering into the PC gaming world.

 The $1000 gaming PC category has seen the most transformation in the last decade.
 There are a lot of solid and interesting choices now in this price range and we believe there are a lot of good deals to be had here.
-Therefore, in this article, we have targeted the best prebuilt gaming PC under 1000 dollars price range and hence the list will contain machines that are around this price tag.
+Therefore, in this article, we have targeted the $1000 price range and hence the list will contain machines that are around this price tag.

 In a Hurry?
-These are the 15 Best Prebuilt Gaming PCs Under $1000
+A Quick Look at the Best Prebuilt Gaming PCs Under $1000

 1. SkyTech Chronos Mini